JMoolman997/Ark_of_Algorithm/C/Linear_Programming/transport_solver/README.txt

 TRANSPORT GENIE - A CLI Tool for Solving Transportation Problems
 ===============================================================

-Transport Genie is a command-line tool that uses Vogel's Approximation Method (VAM) to solve transportation problems.
+Transport Genie is a command-line tool for solving  transportation problems.
 It helps you find an optimal transportation plan based on user-provided supply, demand, and cost matrices.

 It currently supports three methods of solving transportation problems: